arturogonzalezm/missing_stock_prices_python/README.md

 # Missing Stock Prices - HackerRank Challenge

 A time series of a stock's highest price during a trading day at the New York Stock Exchange is provided to you.
 Each test case has day's highest prices missing for certain days.
-Analyze the data to identify the missing price for those particular days.
+Analyse the data to identify the missing price for those particular days.

 ## Input Format